element-hq/element-ios/README.md

 $ open Riot.xcworkspace     # Open Xcode
 ```

 Else, you can visit our [installation guide](./INSTALL.md).
-This guide also offers more details and advanced usage like using [MatrixSDK](https://github.com/matrix-org/matrix-ios-sdk) in his development version.
+This guide also offers more details and advanced usage like using [MatrixSDK](https://github.com/matrix-org/matrix-ios-sdk) in its development version.

 ## Contributing